Concrete Stain Price per Square Foot Cost Guide

 • Acrylic sealer (satin): $0.64 per sq. ft.

-• Site protection & cleanup: $0.35 per sq. ft.
+• Site protection and cleanup: $0.35 per sq. ft.

 Our AI app can generate costed estimates in seconds.

-Production Rates You Can Trust
+Reliable Production Rates

 • Water-based stain on Tier 1 floor: 300 sq. ft. per painter per day